Reading time: 14 minutes

 Australia’s retirement system is underpinned by three potential sources of income, or three pillars:

-However, the terms of reference for the government’s Retirement Income Review explicitly include home ownership as part of the third pillar.
-That is, the government is signaling that the family home should be regarded as a form of savings.
+However, the government’s 2020 Retirement Income Review explicitly included home ownership as part of the third pillar.
+That is, a form of savings.

-This may come as a surprise to Aussies who regard their home as their castle.
-It also begs the question: How and when can these savings be withdrawn?
+This begs the question: How and when can these savings be withdrawn?

 One home many functions